 Interior, design and technology

-Despite getting the S-Class name, unlike with its predecessor the CL, this time round there is a much greater visual differentiation between it and the limousine on which it is based.
+The previous generation CL’s design had a lot in common with the S-Class saloon.
+But this time round, despite getting the S-Class name, there is a much greater visual differentiation between the Coupe and the limousine on which it's based.

-The bodywork, for instance, features sharp creases down the sides, a long bonnet, sloping roof and a neat spoiler integrated into the bootlid plus, of course, two, rather than four, doors.
-The coupe is a really striking machine, though it’s more handsome than beautiful.
+The bodywork, for instance, features sharp creases down the sides, a long bonnet, sloping roof and a neat spoiler integrated into the boot lid.
+It means the coupe is an undeniably striking machine, though it’s more handsome than beautiful.